FunnelKit

 You can see that the purchased product stock is zero.
 That means the product’s stock was only one.
 It will help you increase your product stock immediately.

-Use case #3.
-Collect specific order meta to Google sheets
+3. Collect specific order meta to Google Sheets

-As you can see, this integration syncs almost every detail of your order details, items, total revenue, SKU, and other stuff.
+As you can see, this integration syncs almost every aspect of your order, including items, total revenue, SKUs, and more.

 But if you want to fetch specific details about your order, you can do that through order metadata.

 For instance, we’ll show how you can do that using FunnelKit Automations.
-Let’s say you want to add a field where you expect users to share their shopping journey shortly.
+Let’s say you want to add a field where users can share their shopping journey shortly.

 To do that, you can add a simple custom field to your checkout page to capture that data.